Jxpro/custom-rustdesk/README.md

 2.  **MacOS:**

     -   Open Terminal.
     -   Enter the following command and press Enter:
         `ioreg -rd1 -c IOPlatformExpertDevice | grep IOPlatformUUID`
     -   Copy the UUID from the output as the `uuid` parameter.

-### Run the program
+### Validate UUID

+1. Clone the code locally.
+2. Find the `enc_id` field in the respective configuration file.
+3. Run the command `cargo run -- --eid $enc_id --uuid $uuid`.
+4. The program will output the decrypted ID, compare it with the current ID to check consistency.

+### Customize ID

-1. Clone the code to your local machine
+1. Clone the code locally.
-2. Run  `cargo run -- --id $id --uuid $uuid`
+2. Run the command `cargo run -- --eid $custom_id --uuid $uuid`.
-3. The program will output the encrypted ID
+3. The program will output the encrypted ID, copy and replace it in the `enc_id` field of the configuration file.

-Example:
+Example of program execution:

 ```shell
 cargo run -- --id 123456 --uuid 12345678-1234-1234-1234-123456789012